Coffee creamers are a common sight in most workplace breakrooms. Unfortunately, they’re also a common sight in most households’ refrigerators.

 - Keto certified

 - Used Cocoa powder

-MCT Oil Powder from Vital Proteins is a great complement to your morning coffee.
+MCT Oil Powder from Vital Proteins is an excellent complement to your morning coffee.
 It mixes nicely into coffee or tea for an added surge of energy, and each creamy sip has all the health benefits of collagen and MCTs.
-Our Collagen Peptides have been widely studied and demonstrated to help healthy hair, skin, nails, joints, gut health, and immunity.
+The collagen peptides have been widely studied to help healthy hair, skin, nails, joints, gut health, and immunity.

 This is an ideal solution.
 It’s simple to use, the coffee stays hot, and the creamer stays together.
 You can also select the amount of creamer you want in your coffee.

-Collagen Coffee Creamer was created by Vital Proteins exclusively for folks who don’t want dairy or sugar in their coffee creamer.
-This product is a great source of Collagen Peptides and Vitamin C.
+Collagen coffee creamer was created by Vital Proteins exclusively for folks who don’t want dairy or sugar in their coffee creamer.
+This product is an excellent source of Collagen Peptides and Vitamin C.

 What we liked

 - Less Sugar Powder

 - Non-Dairy Coffee Creamer